General Program Information

 Second Grade Only Option

-Students may retake Psychology courses for a better grade within the following parameters:
+Students may retake any Psychology courses for a better grade within the following parameters:

 - Students must retake the course at the same school- they cannot replace a grade from a Univerisity of Iowa course with a grade from another school.